liangdahong/BMLongPressDragCellCollectionView/README-English.md

 ## Usage screenshots

-### Xib or StoryBoard
+### Xib or Storyboard
 <img  width="80%" src="https://user-images.githubusercontent.com/12118567/104813292-421a3900-5843-11eb-9bd9-13a46ebcf015.png"/>
 <img  width="80%" src="https://user-images.githubusercontent.com/12118567/104813294-447c9300-5843-11eb-9b31-29046218b913.png"/>
 <img  width="80%" src="https://user-images.githubusercontent.com/12118567/104813295-45adc000-5843-11eb-8fa3-b8300a0ae03a.png"/>

-In a Xib or StoryBoard, you only need the above 3 steps to make your `UICollectionView` support drag and drop rearrangement perfectly.
+In a Xib or Storyboard, you only need the above 3 steps to make your `UICollectionView` support drag and drop rearrangement perfectly.

 ### Programmatically